rstropek/Samples/WpfTraining/README.md

 ## Using Dependency Properties

-This set of stand-alone XAML pages demonstrate various applications of dependency properties like resources, data binding, styling, etc. You can run the XAML pages e.g. in Internet Explorer.
+This set of stand-alone XAML pages demonstrates various applications of dependency properties like resources, data binding, styling, etc. You can run the XAML pages e.g. in Internet Explorer.